 Benefits of a Cash Flow Projection

 There are numerous benefits of a cash flow projection.
 They go well beyond the survival of your company or the ability to have the cash available to capture an opportunity when it arises.

-- Operations coordination: The timing of when to hire staff, make significant purchases, and distribute cash to owners can all be modeled to make sure your strategy is feasible.
-You may find that you need to adjust the timing or amounts of some of your strategy.
+The timing of when to hire staff, make significant purchases, and distribute cash to owners can all be modeled to make sure your strategy is feasible.
+You may find that you need to adjust the timing or amounts of some of your strategies.
 Not having a projection might cause you to make decisions or promises that you can’t fulfill.

 Why Do I Need a Cash Flow Projection If I Have a Budget?

 Michael Dell once lamented, “We were always focused on our profit and loss statement.
 But cash flow was not a regularly discussed topic.
 It was as if we were driving along, watching only the speedometer, when in fact we were running out of gas.”